Residential Roadway Rehabilitation Project Improves Neighborhood

 - Coordination for geotechnical consulting and reporting

-- Sanitary, storm sewer, and roadway design, including sanitary lateral replacement to the right-of-way
+- Sanitary, storm sewer, and roadway design

 - Coordination for water main design